goodmami/wn/docs/guides/setup.rst

 Configuration
 -------------

-The :python:`wn.config` object contains the paths Wn uses for local storage and information about resources available on the web.
+The :py:data:`wn.config` object contains the paths Wn uses for local storage and information about resources available on the web.
 To change the directory Wn uses for storing data locally, modify the :python:`wn.config.data_directory` member: